 Call our team today on 0800 644 6080

 Just because your recruitment company is going through a bad patch, this does not always mean that closure through liquidation is necessary.
 At Real Business Rescue, our number one focus is always on saving businesses where this is deemed possible.

 In order to maximise the chances of effecting a successful turnaround, we treat every business as the individual entity that it is, taking the time to understand the specific problems it is facing and the challenges encountered to lead up to this point.
 Taking this bespoke approach allows us to give tailored advice which is aimed at the pain points of your recruitment company, not simply the industry in general.

-If your recruitment company was performing well before COVID-19, and you have found your operations and income are slowly heading in the right direction once again, taking out a form of commercial borrowing could help you to bridge the cash flow gap caused by months of poor trade.
+If your recruitment company has a track history of successful performance, and you have found your operations and income are slowly heading in the right direction once again, taking out a form of commercial borrowing could help you to bridge the cash flow gap caused by months of poor trade.

 We have a team of commercial finance experts who can assist you in securing the most competitive and appropriate form of borrowing to solve your current struggles.
 With access to a huge range of lenders from traditional high street banks, through to more niche alternative lenders, we can source the very best product for you at the very best price.
 When seeking funding, it is important to ensure the borrowing works for your business both now, but also in the future; this is where the input of a commercial finance specialist is vital.

 If, like many companies at the moment, your recruitment firm has fallen behind in its obligation to creditors – including HMRC – you may be better off trying to negotiate with them directly rather than borrowing more to repay them.